nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 **Question:**
 How long are we allowing resubmissions for, and how does financial year play a part?
 Are we stopping on a system or processor level?
 **Answer:**
-Will be stopped on the processor level so nothing we need to build into the design
+Will be stopped on the processor level so there is nothing we need to build into the design.

 **Question:**
-Currently for a 60-claim, only 60 claim sections can be edited.
+Currently for a 60 claim, only 60 claim sections can be edited.
 For a 40 claim, only 40 claim sections can be edited.
 Question around how do we expect submitters to recover if a 40 claim is queried due to incorrect learner?
 **Answer:**
 This is already a known constraint in production.
-Decision that it is out of scope to fix it within edit a claim, as many policy answers are still needed.
+Decision made that it is out of scope to fix it within edit a claim, as many policy answers are still needed.

 ### Scope question

 **Question:**
-Is abandon/archive a claim in scope to allow the organisations to clean up their claims lists which they use as to do lists.
+Is abandon/archive a claim in scope to allow the organisations to clean up their claims lists which they use as to do lists?
 **Answer:**
-In a chat with tech they stated that the making of a new status for archive would be a relatively low effort.
-In a effort to not keep letting the scope of edit a claim grow, we balanced the fact that the issue this is trying to address grows bigger over time and so we could then wait to see how big the issue becomes and bring it in later.
+In a chat with tech they stated that making a new status for archive would be a relatively low effort.
+In an effort to not keep letting the scope of edit a claim grow, we balanced the fact that the issue this is trying to address grows bigger over time and so we can wait to see how big the issue becomes and bring it in later.

 **Question:**
 Are we bringing the ability to handle ambiguity into scope?
 This feature would address a need that’s emerged: some organisations are including cover letters with their evidence or sending clarifications via email, which are then lost outside the service.
 The question is whether we should allow users to upload a supporting note or provide a way to add additional evidence for clarification.